Anaminus/roblox-cure/README.md

 	Native packages may also be required, though it's usually not necessary, since they're already available to the environment.

+	Normally, if a package does not exist, then require will throw an error.
+	However, if the second, optional argument to require is not false, then require will return no value instead.

 - `IsServer`